building-envelope-data/metabase/README.md

 In another shell

-1. Drop into `ash` with the working directory `/app`, which is mounted to the host's `./backend` directory, inside a fresh Docker container based on `./backend/Dockerfile` by running `make shellb`.
+1. Drop into `bash` with the working directory `/app`, which is mounted to the host's `./backend` directory, inside a fresh Docker container based on `./backend/Dockerfile` by running `make shellb`.
 If necessary, the Docker image is (re)built automatically, which takes a while the first time.
-2. List all backend GNU Make targets by running `make help`.
+1. List all backend GNU Make targets by running `make help`.
-3. For example, update packages and tools by running `make update`.
+1. For example, update packages and tools by running `make update`.
-4. Drop out of the container by running `exit` or pressing `Ctrl-D`.
+1. Drop out of the container by running `exit` or pressing `Ctrl-D`.

 The same works for frontend containers by running `make shellf`.